top of page

 Most of these adverse reactions dissipate over time, but in rare cases, they can be permanent.

-Infections after laser correction are possible but are usually well-treated with antibiotics.
-Complications related to the flap in LASIK are rare and may require additional surgery.
+Infections after laser correction surgery are possible but are usually well-treated with antibiotics.
+Complications related to the flap in LASIK are rare and may need additional surgery.
 In surface methods, there's a rare chance of haze developing at the center of the cornea, which may require further surgery.

-Rarely, even after refractive surgery, some people may still need to wear glasses or contact lenses.
+Rarely, even after laser refractive surgery, some people may still need to wear glasses or contact lenses.

 The goal of any laser correction is to eliminate the need for glasses.
 However, there is a rare possibility of the prescription returning.
 This most commonly occurs in individuals under the age of 20 whose prescription for glasses progresses before undergoing the procedure.